timvideos/HDMI2USB-TOFE-eeprom-tools/README.md

-# HDMI2USB-find-board
+# TOFE EEPROM Tools

-Python script for figuring out the state and information about HDMI2USB boards
+This repository contains code for generating and parsing the contents of EEPROMs found on TOFE boards.

+Details about the EEPROM format can be found at https://hdmi2usb.tv/tofe/EEPROM.html